awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-draw-bounding-boxes.md

-# Step 6: Identify Objects with Bounding Boxes<a name="gs-draw-bounding-boxes"></a>
+# Step 6: Locate Objects with Bounding Boxes<a name="gs-draw-bounding-boxes"></a>

-If you want your model to detect objects within an image, you need to identify what the object is and where it is in the image\.
+If you want your model to detect the location of objects within an image, you need to identify what the object is and where it is in the image\.
 A bounding box is a box that isolates an object in an image\.
 You use bounding boxes to train a model to detect different objects in the same image\.
 You identify the object by assigning a label to the bounding box\.

+**Note**
+If you're training a model to find objects, scenes, and concepts, you don't need to do this step\.

 For example, if you want to train a model that detects Amazon Echo Dot devices, you draw a bounding box around each Echo Dot in an image and assign a label named *Echo Dot* to the bounding box\.
 The following image shows a bounding box around an Echo Dot device\.
 The image also contains an Amazon Echo without a bounding box\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/rekognition/latest/customlabels-dg/images/dot.png)

  In this step, you use the console to draw bounding boxes around the objects in your images\.
 You also identify objects within the image by assigning labels to the bounding box\.
-If your images contain scenes and concepts, you don't need to add bounding boxes\.

-Before you can add bounding boxes, you must add at least 2 labels to the dataset\.
+Before you can add bounding boxes, you must add at least one label to the dataset\.
 For more information, see [Step 4: Create Labels](gs-create-labels.md)\.

 **To add a bounding box**